ShawnHymel/ei-keyword-spotting/README.md

 * **embedded-demos/** - Collection of keyword spotting projects for various microcontroller development boards
 * **images/** - I needed to put pictures somewhere
-* **dataset-curation.py** - Run this locally to combine custom wake words with the Google Speech Commands dataset and mix samples with background noise
+* **dataset-curation.py** - Run this locally to perform data curation and augmentation; it combines custom wake words with the Google Speech Commands dataset and mixes samples with background noise
-* **ei-audio-dataset-curation.ipynb** - Run this in Google Colab if you want to do curation remotely
+* **ei-audio-dataset-curation.ipynb** - Run this in Google Colab if you want to do data curation and augmentation remotely
 * **utils.py** - A few functions to help with dataset curation

 ## Getting Started

 ### Data Collection

 This project relies on the Google Speech Commands dataset as a starting point for your keyword spotting system.
-You may choose any word(s) from that set to be your keyword (or wake word).
+You may choose any word(s) from that set to be your keyword(s).
 Additionally, you may record your own samples to use in addition to the Google Speech Commands dataset.

 If you decide to record your own samples, please follow these recommended guidelines:
 * Samples should be 1 second long, mono, in raw (.wav) format